-- with respect to Exterran Holdings: - a focus on growing the U.S. services businesses, including organic growth, third party acquisitions and sales by Exterran Holdings of additional U.S. contract operations assets over time to Exterran Partners; - relatively stable cash flows and a focus on its fee-based natural gas contract compression business; - lower debt and capital requirements expected to return a high percentage of cash flow to shareholders in the form of a dividend; - a pure-play yield investment opportunity with significant exposure to the U.S. energy infrastructure redevelopment; - opportunities to pursue acquisitions with potentially more highly valued equity currency; - · a narrowing of industry focus that may potentially provide more extensive and more specialized equity research coverage; and
+- with respect to Archrock: - a focus on growing the U.S. services businesses, including organic growth, third party acquisitions and the sale by Archrock of additional U.S. contract operations assets to Archrock Partners; - relatively stable cash flows and a focus on its fee-based natural gas contract compression business; - the opportunity for Archrock to return a high percentage of cash flow to shareholders in the form of a dividend; - a pure-play investment opportunity with significant exposure to the U.S. energy infrastructure redevelopment; - opportunities to pursue acquisitions with potentially more highly valued equity currency;

-- the ability to be valued on a dividend yield basis, consistent with other publicly traded general partners, unlocking value for shareholders. - with respect to us: - a focus on profitable growth in strategic markets and positioning us and our shareholders to benefit from the continued build-out of the global energy infrastructure and the redevelopment currently underway in the U.S.; - in our international services businesses relatively stable cash flows due to our exposure to the production phase of oil and gas development, as compared to drilling and completion related energy service and product providers; - limited capital expenditures in our product sales business; - financial flexibility to enable investment in value-creating contract operations projects; and - the opportunity to expand our potential product sales customer base to include companies in the U.S. contract compression business that have historically been Exterran Holdings' competitors.
+- a narrowing of industry focus that may potentially provide more extensive and more specialized equity research coverage; and - the ability to be valued on a dividend yield basis, consistent with other publicly traded general partners, unlocking value for shareholders. - · with respect to us: - a focus on profitable growth in strategic markets and positioning us and our shareholders to benefit from the continued build-out of the global energy infrastructure and the redevelopment currently underway in the U.S.; - in our international services businesses relatively stable cash flows due to our exposure to the production phase of oil and gas development, as compared to drilling and completion related energy service and product providers; - limited capital expenditures in our product sales business; - financial flexibility to enable investment in value-creating contract operations projects; and - the opportunity to expand our potential product sales customer base to include companies in the U.S. contract compression business that have historically been Exterran Holdings' competitors.